View All Upcoming Events

 View Event →

-Open Studio: Monotype Printmaking - May ADVANCED
+Monotype Printmaking - February ADVANCED

-Open Studio: Monotype Printmaking - May ADVANCED
+Monotype Printmaking - February ADVANCED

 New sessions of Open Studio – Monotype Printmaking are here!
 In response to increased popularity and demand, we are excited to announce that there are now 2 different levels for the program: INTRO and ADVANCED.
 This is an ADVANCED session for participants who have taken attended a minimum of TWO Open Studio – Monotype Printmaking sessions at The Church.